Uberhaus Faucets Review & Rating Updated: 04/06/18

 RONA sells faucets in stores only in Canada.
-It also sells over the internet, but ships only to Canadian addresses.
-There is no known source of Uberhaus or Facto products for buyers in the U.S.
+It also sells over the internet but ships only to Canadian addresses.
+There is no known source at this time of Uberhaus or Facto products for buyers in the U.S.

-FONA sells only in Canada.
+RONA sells only in Canada.
 If you live in the U.S., you cannot buy a RONA faucet.
-RONA sells over the internet, but ships only to Canadian addresses.
-If you have it shipped to your Canadian cousin, you can slip a RONA faucet across the border duty free as a "gift", but you will not get after-sale warranty support.
+RONA sells over the internet but ships only to Canadian addresses.
+If you have it shipped to your Canadian cousin, you can slip a RONA faucet across the border duty-free as a "gift" but you will not get after-sale warranty support.
 RONA's warranty applies only in Canada.

-RONA is Canada's largest hardware and home improvement retailer, operating more than 500 stores across Canada.
-It is a cross between the big box chains like Lowes and Home Depot, and the buying cooperatives that supply independently owned Ace and True Value hardware stores.
-It supplies its own company-owned stores, but also provides its products to franchises and independently-owned affiliated stores.
+RONA is a cross between the big box chains like Lowes and Home Depot, and the buying cooperatives that supply independently owned Ace and True Value hardware stores.
+It supplies its own company-owned stores but also provides its products to franchises and independently-owned affiliated stores.

 RONA's company-owned big box stores have avoided that quintessential warehouse look favored by U.S. box stores like Lowe's with arrangements that create stores within the store, making the shopping experience much more pleasant.
 Whether Lowe's will change that successful format is unknown at this time.

-RONA, Inc. like the does not design or manufacture its own faucets, but buys them ready-made and already in the box from large outside manufacturers, then sells them under the Uberhaus and Facto names.
+RONA, Inc. like the does not design or manufacture its own faucets but buys them ready-made and already in the box from large outside manufacturers.